borisbarreto/banner-printscreen/README.md

 2. Download the [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/).

 ## Requirements
-  Data csv template must contains the same extracture as in the data folder
+  Data csv template must contains the same structure as in the data folder

 ## Author:
 Boris Ivan Barreto